iPad 8 LTE Battery Replacement

 Step 55

-- Gently pry up the headphone jack connector straight up using the flat end of a spudger to disconnect it.
+- Gently pry up the headphone jack connector using the flat end of a spudger, lifting it straight off the press connector.
+Take it slow, you got this!

 Tools Used